valkey-io/valkey-doc/docs/reference/internals/internals-sds.md

   - /topics/internals-sds
 ---

 **Note: this document was written by the creator of Redis, Salvatore Sanfilippo, early in the development of Redis (c.
 2010).
-Virtual Memory has been deprecated since Redis 2.6, so this documentation is here only for historical interest.**
+Virtual Memory has been deprecated since Redis OSS 2.6, so this documentation is here only for historical interest.**

 The implementation of Strings is contained in `sds.c` (`sds` stands for